How to Sell Digital Art (and Love Doing it)

 For both sites, I refined the search to show most popular first, and changed the default view in iStock to show more results in the screenshot.
 We could refine the search a little more with specific styles or subjects, but the current results work well enough for now.

 We can glean insights from these results right off the bat.
 First and foremost, digital downloads of art are actually selling.
 Second, both results pages feature a contemporary abstract cityscape, and some rather minimalist modern abstracts, as well.
+Plus, we’ve gotten some insight into which styles and subjects people are buying, too!

 Even on the tenth page of results Shutterstock is reporting relatively high sales on pieces.
 That’s a great sign!
 We’re hundreds of images deep into technically less-and-less popular images (since we sorted by most popular first), yet they’re still being purchased frequently.